 - Lawyers are trained to work with the law – not your brand

-- Lawyers are too fact-based and rule-based
+- Lawyers are too fact-based and rule-based to handle emotions

 When your business is facing a crisis, there are many factors you have to consider to mitigate damage and make it out unscathed.
-Lawyers excel at law but fall short elsewhere, and that’s where reputation experts come in.
-When the stakes are high, you need someone in your corner with expertise in crisis management.
+Lawyers excel at law but fall short elsewhere, and that’s where crisis communicators and reputation experts come in.
+When the stakes are high, you need a crisis management consultant in your corner with expertise in crisis communications and reputation management.

 Lawyers have a stake in the outcome of the crisis, and their chief motivation is winning the case or simply not losing it.
 Whether you’ve made a misstep or are the victim of a smear campaign, their primary concern is keeping you out of prison or preventing you from paying a giant settlement.
 Lawyers are experts at interpreting the law and delivering advice based on rules and regulations, but their scope is limited.
 Important and necessary?
 Absolutely.
 However, this also means you’re putting the fate of your company into the hands of law experts who have a laser-like, tunnel-vision focus on the bottom line.
 Although useful at times, this mindset neglects to account for the perceptions of your brand or your career after the dust settles.

 It’s too easy for lawyers to forget the human factor in the equation and how their positioning will resonate with the public.
 Not only is the reputation of your company at stake when a crisis hits, but your personal and professional reputation is at risk of being dragged through the mud as well.
 Reputation experts take a more holistic approach by learning how your business operates.
 Our goal is to preserve your reputation.
 By providing advice that protects your brand in the eyes of your customers and have more flexibility to pivot based on developing circumstances, it sets your company up for the long-haul after the crisis has ended.